acli/supercollider-book/chapters/preamble/medium-and-form.md

 Only because of this property can images picture almost anything.
 We can arrange pixels as we desire.
 Money is a medium since payments can be made in almost any denomination and they are independent of the sense and means of other payments.
-Each letter in a programming code is inpdependent of any other letter.
+Each letter in a programming code is independent of any other letter.
-Of course, similar to natural languages, only a small subset of programming code make sense, i.e. form a valid program that can be compiled, interpreted or executed.
+Of course, similar to natural languages, only a small subset of programming code makes sense, i.e. form a valid program that can be compiled, interpreted or executed.
 Interestingly, the medium is very oblivious and the artist can utilize this property of the medium to manipulate the form.
 The low interdependency of the medium's elements opens a space of fiction and simulation---of stories about unicorns.